Scifabric/pybossa/doc/customizing.rst

 Adding web maps for project statistics
 ==========================================

-PyBossa creates for each project a statistics page, where the creators of the project and the volunteers can check the top 5 anonymous and authenticated users, an estimation of time about when all the tasks will be completed, etc.
+PYBOSSA creates for each project a statistics page, where the creators of the project and the volunteers can check the top 5 anonymous and authenticated users, an estimation of time about when all the tasks will be completed, etc.